Facing Fear: Understanding Anxious Consumers Report Released

-“The COVID-19 global emergency has disrupted life and heightened anxiety across the world, but fear is not new to consumers,” said Rebecca Brooks, CEO of Alter Agents.
+“The COVID-19 global emergency has disrupted life and heightened anxiety across the world, but fear is not new to consumers,” said Alter Agents CEO Rebecca Brooks.
 “Our new research found that U.S. consumers were already acting from a place of worry and concern.
 Brands must continue to track these important emotions and sentiments so that they can adapt to this reality to maintain authentic, trusting and engaged relationships with consumers.”

-- Respondents felt confident (72%) when it came to their own lives and immediate situations, in sharp contrast to their views on macro-level issues facing society with just 27% believing that the world is safe.
+- Nearly three-quarters felt confident when it came to their own lives and immediate situations.
+That’s a sharp contrast with their views on macro-level issues facing society, with just 27% believing that the world is safe.

 - There is a gender confidence gap, particularly among parents.
-For example, Dads rate themselves 24% points higher than moms on “I am a confident person.”
+For example, dads rate themselves 24% points higher than moms on teh statement, “I am a confident person.”

 - Across indices of political, personal, and financial fear, there was a large disparity in fear levels that was dependent on media consumption habits.
 For example, New York Times readers were much more likely to have high fears surrounding politics (41%) than Fox News consumers (17%).